sohang3112/iit-madras-web-mtech-ai/trimester1/DA5000_LinearAlgebra_Optimization_Probability/Probability_NOTES.md

 ![Normal Distribution](images/normal_distribution.png)

 As above plot shows, area under the curve (probability) at 1 sigma away from mean (both sides inclusive) is 68%, 2 sigma is 95%, 3 sigma is 99.7%.
 This is called **68-95-99.7** rule in short.
+NOTE: these are approximations, not exact!
+Example for 95% confidence, actual z score is 1.96 (NOT 2).

 #### Poisson Distribution (always discrete)